muratk3n/thirdwave/en/README.md

 computation, emergent physics cld be possible..
-You hear things abt his group over the years, one mathematician I know stumbled upon an invention that had to do solving PDEs using cellular automata, and he was jumped on by Wolfram's people, even threathening legal action for a patent issue?
+You hear things abt his group over the years, one mathematician I know stumbled upon an invention that had to do solving PDEs using cellular automata, and he was piled on by Wolfram's people, even threathening legal action for a patent issue?
 Anyway, u gotta be wary of these kind of motherfonkers tucked away somewhere toiling away on an arcane knowhow..
 They might just stumble upon the real thing -- 42.

 ---